-The Knights of Saint John in Rhodes: The order of the Knights of Saint John were formed in the 11thth century and began as a religious order.
+The Knights of Saint John in Rhodes: The order of the Knights of Saint John was formed in the 11thth century and began as a religious order.
 Their primary objective was to look after the welfare of the wounded and ailing crusaders.
 The Knights of Saint John first came to Rhodes in the year 1309 and during their 200-year rule of the island, the Ottoman Turks made several valiant attempts to capture the island and with this, in mind, they soon got hold of a military order.

 The members of the order were representatives of all the major European Catholic countries and were strictly divided into exclusive classes on the basis of their degree of the aristocracy.
 They served as soldiers, nurses, and clerics based on their level of proficiency.

 To begin with, they were broadly divided into 7 exclusive national groups consisting of Provence, Augergene, France, Italy, Germany, England, and Spain.
 The later was further divided into Aragon and Castile, thereby bringing the total number of groups to 8.

 The supreme authority of the order was referred to as the Grand Master who was aided by an exclusive advisory group called Bailiffs.
 The primary languages were Latin and French.
 Each one of the groups had its own exclusive headquarters and a place for lodging that was popularly referred to as the Inns.